epsilon537/boxlambda/docs/test-build-invalid-addr.md

 make invalid_address_load
 ```

-In the Putty terminal, you should see the same output as with the Verilator test build above.
+In the Putty terminal, you should see the same output as in the Verilator test build above.